StevensCambranes/AlertasGitHub/Alerts_en.md

-# GitHub Alerts

-# What are they?

-They are special highlighted text blocks in Markdown that GitHub shows with a unique style.
-They are used to grab the reader’s attention for important information in documentation, READMEs, wikis, or tutorials.

-# What are they for?

-To organize information better.

-To make sure the reader doesn’t miss key details.

-To separate critical info from optional notes.

-To improve understanding in guides, manuals, and projects.

-🔹 Types, ideal use, and scenarios
-1. 🟦 [!NOTE] – Note

-When to use: when you want to add an extra comment, clarification, or side detail.

-Example scenario:

-Explaining an exception in a configuration.

-Defining a technical term in simpler words.

-👉 Works as “extra info that might help you.”

-2. 🟩 [!TIP] – Tip

-When to use: to give recommendations or tricks that make things easier.

-Example scenario:

-Suggesting a shortcut during installation.

-Recommending a best practice in coding.

-👉 Works as “a useful trick to make it easier.”

-3. 🟨 [!IMPORTANT] – Important

-When to use: when the reader must pay attention to this point.

-Example scenario:

-A step that is mandatory before continuing.

-A condition that affects the whole system’s behavior.

-👉 Works as “a key rule you can’t skip.”

-4. 🟧 [!WARNING] – Warning

-When to use: when there’s a serious risk or negative consequence if ignored.

-Example scenario:

-Deleting a file that may break the app.

-Running a command that could cause data loss.

-👉 Works as “watch out, this is risky.”

-5. 🟥 [!CAUTION] – Caution

-When to use: similar to Warning, but less severe — when careful attention is still needed.

-Example scenario:

-Notifying that something is still in beta.

-Explaining that a feature behaves differently depending on the OS.

-👉 Works as “be careful, things may vary or cause minor issues.”

-🔹 Where are they used?

-In README.md files of projects.

-In technical documentation inside repositories.

-In step-by-step tutorials.

-In wikis or manuals hosted on GitHub.

-🔹 Why are they used?

-Because in big or complex projects:

-They help highlight the most important info.

-They improve the reader’s experience.

-They prevent common mistakes by users.

-They make documentation look more professional and clear.

-👉 In short:
-They are highlighted blocks in GitHub Markdown, perfect for giving notes, tips, key information, warnings, or cautions.
-They are used in documentation and projects to make information more clear, attractive, and safe to follow.
+# Alerts on GitHub

+## What are they?

+They are blocks in GitHub that stand out with a special style, used to draw the reader’s attention to important information in the README.

+## What are they for?

+They help organize information more clearly, making sure the reader doesn’t miss key details.

+## Where are they used?

+In project README.md files and in the technical documentation of repositories.

+## Why are they used?

+They help summarize the most important points, improve the reader’s experience, and prevent common mistakes from users.

+They also make the documentation more professional and clear.

+## Types, ideal use and scenarios

+> [!NOTE]
+> This is a Note

+**When to use:** when you want to add an extra comment, clarification, or detail.

+**Example scenarios:**
+- Explaining an exception in a configuration.
+- Clarifying a technical term in simpler words.

+### Works as “extra notes that help.”

+---

+> [!TIP]
+> This is a Tip

+**When to use:** to give recommendations or tricks that make things easier.

+**Example scenarios:**
+- Suggesting a shortcut during installation.
+- Recommending a best practice in programming.

+### Works as “a useful trick to make it easier.”

+---

+> [!IMPORTANT]
+> This is Important

+**When to use:** when the reader must pay close attention to that point.

+**Example scenarios:**
+- A step that is mandatory before continuing.
+- A condition that may affect the whole system.

+### Works as “a key rule you must not skip.”

+---

+> [!WARNING]
+> This is a Warning

+**When to use:** when there is a risk or negative consequence if the instruction is ignored.

+**Example scenarios:**
+- Deleting a file that could break the application.
+- Running a command that may cause data loss.

+### Works as “watch out, this is risky.”

+---

+> [!CAUTION]
+> This is a Caution

+**When to use:** similar to *Warning*, but softer — when you still need to be careful, though it’s not as critical.

+**Example scenarios:**
+- Warning that something is still in beta.
+- Explaining that a feature behaves differently depending on the operating system.

+### Works as “be careful, it may vary or cause minor issues.”